-- 1. Most materials and equipment are available only for use in the building.
+- Most materials and equipment are available only for use in the building.
 Arrangements can be made for short-term loan of materials to be used in the classroom.
 Professors can schedule equipment for these presentations. - 2.
-Portable equipment used in the Resource Area such as stereo headsets, viewers, etc., can be obtained from the Control Center upon presentation of your FMU ID Card.
-Users are responsible for items checked out. - Any material may be removed from the shelf and used in the Resource Area.
-Users are requested not to reshelve materials but to leave them on the wheeled carts near the storage shelving. - 4.
-If materials are damaged or if equipment does not operate properly, the user is asked to notify the person at the Control Center.
+Portable equipment can be obtained from the front desk upon presentation of your FMU ID Card.
+Users are responsible for items checked out. - 3.
+If materials are damaged or if equipment does not operate properly, the user is asked to notify the person at the front desk.
 Users are responsible for damage/loss of equipment and materials resulting from negligence.
 Repair or replacement charges will be based on current market value.